dipy/dipy/doc/index.rst

 - RF: Deprecation of Tensorflow support.
 PyTorch support is now the default.
 - Transition to Keyword-only arguments (PEP 3102).
 - Zero-warnings policy (CIs, Compilation, doc generation) adopted.
+- Adoption of ruff for automatic style enforcement.
+- Transition to using f-strings.
 - Citation system updated.
 It is more uniform and robust.
 - Multiple Workflows updated.
 - Multiple DIPY Horizon features updated.
 - Large documentation update.
-- Closed 250 issues and merged 183 pull requests.
+- Closed 250 issues and merged 185 pull requests.

 See :ref:`Older Highlights <old_highlights>`.